hipic/cdh-solr/README.md

 ### Stop unneccessay services
 Stop HBase, Hive, Oozie, Sqoop

+### All systems are located at 'usr/lib/'
+For example, /usr/lib/solr, /usr/lib/zookeeper, ...

 #### Optional: Activate Solr service

 After launching Cloudera Manager and its instances as shown at whirr_cm above, go to 'Host' > 'Parcels' tab of the Cloudera Manager's Web UI.